ColdWindScholar/UKA_Pro/README.md

 ## Unpacker Kitchen for Android (UKA)

 File From https://4pda.to/forum/index.php?showtopic=900084

-The Purpose of the UKA is only tidy up the tool, bcs its too messy and large!!!
+The Purpose of the UKA_PRO is only tidy up the tool, bcs its too messy and large!!!

  Unpacking, assembling and converting system(vendor){.img}{.new.dat}{.new.dat.br}, mounting raw.images, gluing the system.img divided into parts into a single image (from the firmware for Qfil),